 Janene returned to Intellectual Disability Rights Service in 2002 as an educator and was responsible for establishing the education arm of the Criminal Justice Support Network in its early years.

 Janene has extensive experience in supporting people with intellectual disability in the justice system and developing and delivering training about the criminal justice system.
 Janene is a member of the Guardianship Division of NSW Civil and Administrative Tribunal.

 Project Manager for the Disability Justice Project and Training Services Manager, CCWT

 Graham Barr took over responsibility for the Disability Justice Project at the end of February, 2016.
-For the previous 8 months he had been Marketing and Communication Manager for ACWA/CCWT and continues to retain responsibility for many areas of this role.
+Previously he had been Marketing and Communication Manager for ACWA/CCWT and continues to retain responsibility for many areas of this role.